spencerkinney/payboard.app/README.md

 # payboard.app

 ## Introduction
 Hello!
 I created this small repository to serve as an update log for the payboard.app project.
 I just started working on this project around two weeks ago from when I'm writing this.
 A little bit of background: I myself use many different eWallet services such as Venmo, PayPal, Bitcoin, Dogecoin, etc...
-By the way, let's not get semantical and debate wether or not all of these are actually considered 'eWallets' 🙂.
+By the way, let's not get semantical and debate whether or not all of these are actually considered 'eWallets' 🙂.

-The (current) goal of this project is to develop a very simple mobile-focused application where you can generate a web page of all your eWallet usernames/addresses and send that link to your friends.
+The (current) goal of this project is to develop a very simple mobile-focused application where you can generate a web page of all your eWallet usernames/addresses and send it to your friends.

 ---